emmanuelrosa/erosanix/pkgs/mkwindowsapp/README.md

 ### Since Wine Bottles are temporary, what happens to files created when a Windows application is running?

- Any files not saved outside of the Wine Bottle are discarded as well.
-Therefore, package maintainers must account for where important files are stored, such as configuration files, to ensure they are stored outside of the Wine Bottle; Symbolic links can be used for this.
+-Any files not saved outside of the Wine Bottle are discarded as well.
+Therefore, package maintainers must account for where important files are stored, such as configuration files, to ensure they are stored outside of the Wine Bottle; See the section [How to persist settings](#how-to-persist-settings).
 In addition, users must ensure to use the Z:\ drive when saving important information.

 ### Do the layers need to be garbage-collected?